-The Bradley Department of Electrical and Computer Engineering at Virginia Tech seeks applications for a tenure-track assistant professor position in computer engineering with emphasis in secure and dependable software, especially for embedded systems, mobile systems, and/or critical applications.
+The Bradley Department of Electrical and Computer Engineering at Virginia Tech seeks applications for a tenure-track faculty position at the level of Assistant Professor in Computer Engineering with emphasis in secure and dependable software, especially for embedded, integrated and mobile systems.

-- An earned Ph.D. in electrical engineering, computer engineering, computer science, or a related field earned prior to employment
+- A Ph.D. in Electrical Engineering, Computer Engineering, Computer Science, or a closely related field, earned prior to employment

-- Evidence of potential for excellence in research, scholarship, and teaching in secure and dependable software, with emphasis on embedded systems, mobile systems, and/or critical applications
+- Evidence of potential for excellence in research, scholarship, and teaching in secure and dependable software, especially for embedded, integrated and mobile systems

 - Interest or experience in mentoring undergraduate and graduate students in research

 - Ability and willingness to work collaboratively with faculty from a variety of disciplines